freeotp/jelling-linux/README.md

     * systemd >= 221
     * bluez >= 5.42

+# How to install Build Dependencies on Fedora

+    # dnf install bluez-libs-devel ninja-build systemd-devel

 # How to Build and Install

     # meson build
     # ninja -C build
     # ninja -C build install